Radhika-Tupkary/100-days-of-code/log.md

 **Thoughts:** Although I had worked on Vue.js few months ago in my previous job, revising it today and playing with examples of vue.js cleared up many things.
 Feeling good (happy :)).

+### Day 3: February 1, 2018

+**Today's Progress**: Read vue docs, played with Nuxt.js, started my first vue project.

+**Thoughts:** Man, it was so difficult to find that one hr after a tough day at office..